jshafto/simple-decks/README.md

 # simple decks
 Just flashcards.
 No frills.
 Study the information you want, your way.
 You know what you want to learn—we make it simple.
+Live app available [here](https://simple-decks.herokuapp.com/).

 ## Technologies
 - Express